Bella Hadid No Longer Cares The Weeknd Is Dating Selena Gomez...But What's Her Relationship Status With Drake?

 "Not anymore, I think," the former Real Housewives of Beverly Hills star said.

 E!
-News first reported that Bella and the Weeknd were dating back in May 2015.
-Their relationship seemed short lived when the couple decided to take a break that December.
-However, they then rekindled their romance before finally calling it quits in November.
+News first reported that Bella and The Weeknd were dating back in May 2015.
+Their relationship seemed short-lived when the couple decided to take a break that December.
+However, they then rekindled their romance before finally calling it quits in November 2016.
 Just a few weeks later, Bella walked in the 2016 Victoria Secret Fashion Show while her ex performed onstage.

 In an interview with Teen Vogue, Bella said it was "my first breakup" and "so public."

-"As an outsider, you might think I handled it so well," she said, "but it's always in your heart, and you always feel it very heavily."
+"As an outsider, you might think I handled it so well," she told the magazine, "but it's always in your heart, and you always feel it very heavily."

 "It'll be hard for a while," she added.
 "Love hurts, but you have to pull through."